rails/rails/guides/source/active_record_validations.md

 => false
 ```

-Creating and saving a new record will send an SQL `INSERT` operation to the
+Saving a new record will send an SQL `INSERT` operation to the
 database, whereas updating an existing record will send an SQL `UPDATE`
 operation.
 Validations are typically run before these commands are sent to the
 database.
 If any validations fail, the object will be marked as invalid and